lumenTracker

 • Standard fluorescent was by far the most commonly used type of lighting with 93% of commercial buildings (lit buildings) using standard fluorescent lights, and 78% of lit floorspace being illuminated by standard fluorescent.
 Compact fluorescent (CFL) came in after, as the second most commonly used type of lighting, where compact fluorescent (CFL) provided light to 13% of all lit spaces in commercial buildings.
 Compact fluorescent (CFL) is often seen to replace incandescent type bulbs, a lighting type that has seen a decrease in use since 2003.

-Some examples (estimated savings):
+Some examples (estimated energy savings):

 Corridors/Hallways/Stairwells (30-80%)